allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

           #text(
             size: 1em,
             style: "italic",
-          )[If you were only on the very first step (step 1), just restart whenever the patient is well.]
+          )[If you were only on the very first step (step 1), just restart whenever you child is well.]
         ])
       ],
       [